ml4a/ml4a/deep_q_networks.md

 The biggest difference are these `remember` and `replay` methods.

-A challenge with DQNs is that they can be unstable - in particular, they have a problem of _catastrophic forgetting_ in which later experiences overwrite earlier ones.
-A method around this is called _experience replay_ in which we store experienced states and their resulting rewards (as "memories").
-Between actions we sample a batch of these memories (this is what the `_prep_batch` method does) and use them to train the neural network ("replay").
+A challenge with DQNs is that they can be unstable - in particular, they exhibit a problem known as _catastrophic forgetting_ in which later experiences overwrite earlier ones.
+When this happens, the agent is unable to take full advantage of everything it's learned, only what it's learned most recently.

+A method to deal with this is called _experience replay_.
+We just store experienced states and their resulting rewards (as "memories"), then between actions we sample a batch of these memories (this is what the `_prep_batch` method does) and use them to train the neural network (i.e. "replay" these remembered experiences).
 This will become clearer in the code below, where we actually train the agent.

 ```python
 import os